The last stands: Richmond starts taking down Confederate statues’ pedestals, too

 Work began Tuesday on dismantling the stone base that once held a statue of maritime hero Matthew Fontaine Maury, who had a global reputation as the “Pathfinder of the Seas” but chucked his U.S. Navy commission to join the Confederacy during the Civil War.

-Workers from Team Henry, the Black-owned contractor that has overseen the job of removing all of Richmond’s Confederate monuments, lifted the 8,000-pound capstone and hoisted it onto a flatbed truck.
+Workers from Team Henry, the Black-owned contractor that has overseen the job of removing Richmond’s Confederate monuments, lifted the 8,000-pound capstone and hoisted it onto a flatbed truck.
 Carvings of fish, bats and birds decorated the gray granite of the pedestal.
 The statue was put in place in 1929 as the last of the series of Confederate memorials on Richmond’s grand Monument Avenue.

 The crew used a small jackhammer to get into the base of the pedestal, then decided to pause the job just after midday because it was clear the stones holding up either side were too big for the crane on hand.
 A new rig was due Wednesday to hoist each 30,000-pound block.